 And now to McWay Falls.
 Park the car on the side of the road but be careful (not sure if there’s a proper parking spot) and walk down the path to one of the nicest spots we ever visited.
-McWay falls is waterfall that spills directly into the ocean and in low tide, spills onto a beautiful golden crescent shaped beach (try and come when the tide is low).
-You can’t go down to the beach and that further adds to the beauty of this place as only the birds can catch a tan and cool off in the fresh waters.
+McWay Falls is a waterfall that spills directly into the ocean and in low tide, spills onto a beautiful golden crescent-shaped beach (try and come when the tide is low).
+You can’t go down to the beach and that further adds to the beauty of this place as only the birds can catch a tan and cool off in the freshwaters.
 The waterfall spilled directly into the ocean at all times up until a very serious 1983 landslide which completely altered this area (it still gets battered by winter waves).
 It’s actually a lot nice like this and you’ll want to spend hours staring at this memorable spot.

-Be sure to walk all the way to the edge of the path.
-The views keep getting better and better and there’s a great view looking to the north as well as signs which explain about the history of this place.
-This spot was actually the home of the Brown family, who had this view all to themselves until 1961, when Helen Brown donated this area to the state and asked that it be named after Julia Pfeiffer, one of the area’s pioneers.
+Be sure to walk to the edge of the path.
+The views keep getting better and better and there’s a great view looking to the north as well as signs which explain the history of this place.
+This spot was the home of the Brown family, who had this view all to themselves until 1961, when Helen Brown donated this area to the state and asked that it be named after Julia Pfeiffer, one of the area’s pioneers.
 Before leaving, be sure to relax for a few minutes.
-Listen to a beautiful natural orchestra of waves crashing onto the beach, retreating back into the ocean and within those few seconds until the next wave comes in, the sound of the waterfall crashing onto the beach – all with a picture perfect postcard view!
+Listen to a beautiful natural orchestra of waves crashing onto the beach, retreating into the ocean, and within those few seconds until the next wave comes in, the sound of the waterfall crashing onto the beach – all with a picture-perfect postcard view!
 This was definitely the highlight of the day.

-Aside from eating great burgers and maybe catching a baseball game, another ‘must do’ in the US is of course … shopping.
+Aside from eating great burgers and maybe catching a baseball game, another ‘must-do’ in the US is of course … shopping.
 En route from Big Sur to San Francisco, we stopped at Gilroy Premium Outlets, where 145 brand stores await your credit card (it’s also a good way to kill time until rush hour is over).
-This place deserves a good few hours and you’ll actually want to use a car to navigate from one part of the mall to the other.
+This place deserves a good few hours and you’ll want to use a car to navigate from one part of the mall to the other.
 We didn’t have too much time and did a quick round before heading back to San Francisco.
-We arrived back in San Francisco at about 9pm, tired but full of great memories.
-A road trip on California’s Pacific Coast Highway is indeed a traveler’s ‘must do’.
+We arrived back in San Francisco at about 9 pm, tired but full of great memories.
+A road trip on California’s Pacific Coast Highway is indeed a traveler’s ‘must-do’.

 - Had we more time, we could have gone down to a few more beaches or taken things a little bit slower than we did.